-Continue reading below the images of additional cups / mugs/ glassware we have tested.
-Each image below is a direct link to a separate post about that item – with the XRF test results for that item.
-This post (about the Garfield mug) is a good overview post to help provide context for all of these additional examples.
+Continue reading below the images of additional cups/mugs/glassware we have tested.
+Each image below is a direct link to a separate post about that item containing its XRF test results.
+This post (about the Garfield mug) is a good overview to help provide context for all of these additional examples.

 Published: October 11, 2019

 Updated: April 16, 2022 — Saturday

 Garfield McDonald’s Collector Glass marked “1978” on the side

 How much Lead is “too much” Lead?
 How much Cadmium is “too much?”

 In currently manufactured items marketed and sold as “items intended for use by children,” 90 ppm Lead or greater is considered illegal in the paint, glaze, or coating; 100 ppm Lead or greater is considered illegal in the base substrate.
 This law (the Consumer Product Safety Improvement Act/ CPSIA) went into effect in 2008 and was not fully enforceable until 2012 (as compliance related to certain types of products was phased in over time).
 As a result, products made before 2008 could legally be painted with unsafe levels of Lead (and other toxic elements/heavy metals) in the paint.

 In addition to testing positive for an extremely high level of Lead in the paint, this “1978” (the year marked on the glass, not necessarily the year manufactured – these were made in the 1980s) McDonald’s Garfield coffee mug also tested positive for high levels of Cadmium (Cd) in the paint.
 Cadmium is a known carcinogen that does not belong in our dishes or anywhere else in our kitchen.

 - There is currently still no Federal regulatory limit or standard for total XRF-detectable Cadmium in dishware in the United States.